Last Updated on September 4, 2022 by Maryam Siddiqui

 Here you will find plenty of museums, theatres, orchestras, open-air cinemas, beaches, water activities, amusement parks, and much more to spend quality time with your friends and family at a very reasonable price.

-Don’t forget that Italy is the country where was born:
+Don’t forget that Italy is the country where these famous people were born:

 - Dante Alighieri (1265 – 1321)